Cataract Surgery Process

 This cataract surgery process page has been written to assist you in learning more about cataract surgery, and aid you in preparation for a visit to a New Eyes office where you will have your eyes examined.
 Based on the results of your eye exam, you and your doctor at New Eyes will decide on the best type of treatment choice for you.
-If you are diagnosed with a cataract and decide to have a cataract surgery done by one of our eye doctors here at New Eyes, Dr. Helga F. Pizio or Dr. Ksenia Stafeeva, we will advise you about the risks and benefits of the surgical procedure for cataract removal and intraocular lens (IOL) implantation.
+If you are diagnosed with a cataract and decide to have a cataract surgery done by one of our eye doctors here at New Eyes—Dr. Helga F. Pizio, Dr. Ksenia Stafeeva, Dr. Roman Fajardo, or Dr. Emily Schorr—we will advise you about the risks and benefits of the surgical procedure for cataract removal and intraocular lens (IOL) implantation.

 It is important for you to understand ahead of time that no guarantee can be made as to how well a patient will see after a cataract surgery, and that results may differ from what was predicted or planned.
 Eyeglasses or contact lenses may still be required for best vision after a cataract surgery.

 This is the most wonderful thing that has happened to me concerning my health in years!
 My sight was so bad & the results of my cataract surgery has enriched my life in ways unbelievable good!
 I am so grateful to Dr. Pizio & her excellent staff of office workers & the surgical center was superb!
 I HIGHLY recommend this group to anyone who requires this life changing procedure!
 CHEERS!